 - A “safe-zone” for leaders to be able to “put their own oxygen masks on first” and receive the information and encouragement necessary to lead their teams and organizations forward from a position of knowledge, perspective, and strength.

 The Value Proposition for Successfully Moving Forward and Preventing Burnout Now:

 - As Individuals – the opportunity to build critical personal, professional, and organizational leadership capacity during this clearly defined period of evolutionary change.

 - As Leadership Teams – the opportunity to leverage new ideas and perspectives to differentiate in the workplace, marketplace, and recruiting space.

 - As organizations – the opportunity to have better tools and processes to achieve the goals of a healthy, growing, and resilient organization presented at the top of this article.

-“Time is of the essence.
+“Time is of the essence if we seek to fully engage our teams and ensure their trust and loyalty moving forward.
 What was at stake before in terms of organizational health, growth, and resiliency is on the line now.”

 –Peter C. Atherton, P.E.